SmarterApp/RDW_Documentation/deploy/Upgrade.v1_4_0.AWS.md

                 code: OT
                 name: Other State
         ```
         * Add the datasource overrides.
 The database, username and password for every datasource should go here; copy from existing config files.
-For a single tenant system the values can be copied from the existing configuration, there is no need to rename databases with tenant discriminating prefixes.
+For a single tenant system the values can be copied from the existing configuration, there is no need to rename databases with tenant discriminating prefixes/suffixes.
             * `datasources.migrate_rw` from `spring.migrate_datasource` (look in `rdw-ingest-migrate-olap.yml`)
             * `datasources.olap_ro` from `spring.olap_datasource` (look in `rdw-reporting-aggregate-service.yml`)
             * `datasources.olap_rw` from `spring.olap_datasource` (look in `rdw-ingest-migrate-olap.yml`)